ap-atul/AP-Atul/README.md

 ## Currently working on
+- Fuel (sway, indexer, and rust)
-- Web3, Blockchain, and The Graph
+- Ethereum and The Graph
 - Android (Music Player)

 ## Contact